-Lebanon - Two years on
+Lebanon - Three years on

-On the second anniversary of this devastating event Aid to the Church in Need spoke to Sixty-year-old Georgette who should be looking forward to a comfortable retirement.
+On the anniversary of this devastating event Aid to the Church in Need spoke to Sixty-year-old Georgette who should be looking forward to a comfortable retirement.
 Instead, she is doing a job that does not even allow her to cover rent and surviving on charity.
-Two years after the Beirut Port Blast, her situation is far from unique.
+Years after the Beirut Port Blast, her situation is far from unique.
 Thanks to Church projects, funded by ACN, things are a little better and Christians hold out hope for a better future.

 Georgette lives in a modest apartment in a poor neighbourhood in Achrafieh, a mostly Christian district of Beirut, in Lebanon.
 The port is about 20 minutes away by foot, but that was not enough to protect her from the impact of the blast that shook the whole capital in 2020, killing several hundred people.